9lyph/Custom-Scripts/README.md

 - IP Address To Binary Notation Converter.
 - Host list to Port Status.
 Allows input list of host(s) and conducts a scan for given open ports.
 - Quick and dirty TCP Active Port Scanner
+- Urlscraper.
+Simple Scraper to listout all HREF's within a choosen domain.

 ### Installation - nmap2excel.py/nmap2excel.exe